KamuJeong/ChroZenGC_App/README.md

 # Introduction
 This is the ChroZen GC controller app made with Xamarin.Form framework.
 Its purpose was an emulation of the real ChroZen GC control panel.
-So far, It supports only Andriod platform.
+So far, It supports only Android platform.

 # Screenshot
 ![Splash](ScreenShots/Splash.png) ![Reception](ScreenShots/reception.png) ![Main](ScreenShots/Main.png)